TechHamara/Word-Connect/README.md

 # Word-Connect
-Word Connect extension to create fun and engaging word puzzle game for app inventor
+Word Connect extension to create fun and engaging word puzzle game and also use as Screen Lock for app inventor

 <div align="center">
 <h1><kbd>🧩 WordConnect</kbd></h1>